Rating: 8.7/10 (view ratings)

 We are excited to announce this new and improved version of our most popular course ever.
-The entire course has just been updated in May 2020 with brand new material.
+The entire course has just been updated 2020 with brand new material.

 Access the tools, knowledge, and network you need to close solar deals, increase your bottom line, and grow your solar business.
 The Solar Executive MBA is technical, rigorous, and challenging.
 It’s the most intense six-week course you’ll ever find but also the most valuable.
 We developed it for leaders who are responsible for the financial details that drive solar projects.
 Access financial modeling tools and legal documents worth $25k.